Online Dating App Cost-Benefit Calculator

 • Track conversion over time: if matches are plentiful but dates are rare, the problem may be profile or messaging quality rather than budget.

-Dating apps are only one path to meeting people.
+Dating apps are only one path to meeting people, and this calculator only measures the app path.
 Professional matchmakers, speed dating, hobby groups, volunteer organizations, religious communities, social clubs, and introductions through friends all come with different cost structures.
 A matchmaker may look expensive up front but provide a higher level of screening.
 A hobby group may be inexpensive yet slower and less predictable.
 Friends and family introductions are often free but limited in scale.
 Looking at these alternatives is useful because it reminds you that your app spending is competing with other ways to create the same outcome: meeting compatible people.

 • Professional matchmakers: high up-front cost, but screening and relationship intent may be stronger.